thundergnat/X11-libxdo/README.md

 ##### method .mouse-button-multiple( $window, $button, $repeat = 2, $delay? )

-Send a one or more clicks for a specific mouse button at the current mouse location.
+Send a one or more clicks of a specific mouse button at the current mouse location.

 Takes three parameters: